Tips for Selling a Rural Property

 “Initially I was going to go with an agent but rang three in the local area, who didn’t even bother to ring me back.
 One still hasn’t,” he explains.

 “Agents around my way seem to be uninterested and their motivation is poor, and there was no way I wanted to hand them a cheque for $56,000 commission to do nothing to sell my home.”

-“I paid for the top package, which was only $1250, and got professional photos and priority online listings,” he says.
+“I paid for the top package and got professional photos and priority online listings,” he says.
 “Realistically if you have that, and a page-one listing on the real estate sites, you have the same bells and whistles as any agent.”

-Due to the remote location of his property, Brad didn’t bother with a For Sale sign out front and was only open by appointment: “Really that came down to our location.
-I would do opens and have a sign if we lived in town, but it is too far to come for buyers, unless they are genuinely interested.
+Due to the remote location of his property, Brad opted to go without a For Sale sign out front and was only open by appointment: “Really that came down to our location.
+I would do open inspections and have a sign if we lived in town, but it is too far to come for buyers, unless they are genuinely interested.
 We also didn’t want day-trippers popping to view the farm unannounced and that’s why we chose not to display a sign out front.
 We only wanted those who were interested in our property as a going concern.”

-Asked if he has any advice for would-be sellers, Brad is quick to say he thinks floor plans are a great idea.
+We asked if he has any advice for would-be private rural property sellers, Brad is quick to say he thinks floor plans are a great idea.
 “I already had a floor plan from renovations, but if we didn’t, I would definitely have had one done,” he says.

 We asked him if he thought buyers were happy to deal directly with vendors and he definitely felt it was an advantage: “All salesmen need product knowledge, and who is more knowledgeable than the home-owner?
 I could answer questions straight away, making the process much quicker.”